PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 19:31:17
+Last updated: 2024-04-02 19:31:50
-Random Quote: If you lose today, win tomorrow.
-In this never-ending spirit of challenge is the heart of a victor. - Daisaku Ikeda
+Random Quote: If you are going to achieve excellence in big things, you develop the habit in little matters.
+Excellence is not an exception; it is a prevailing attitude. - Colin Powell